SoftwareAG/c8y-docs/src/documents/guides/users-guide/administration.html.md

 ### Working with external applications

-When External Type is selected only 1 additional field will be shown.
-Give the *External URL* and click on the *Save* button to create the application.
+When external type is selected only 1 additional field will be shown.
+Give the *External URL* and click on the "Save" button to create the application.

 ### Editing applications